 The best iPad case is something we are always looking for.
 If your name is Justin, then I apologize that Innovative Technology is massacring your name like this.
 Then again, you probably deserve it.
 Why didn’t you get a better name?
 If you’re also on the hunt for the best iPhone case, check out our Orion leather iPad mini smart case review.

 The Justin Power Case is an iPad 2/3/4 case that has one purpose: provide a ridiculous amount of power to any smart device you may have while protecting your iPad at the same time.
+Speaking of your iPad, if you’re looking for a fun game to download, take a look at our iPad Pinball Machine review too.
 It’s a noble cause; after all, the iPad is a power-hungry beast and almost all of us are carrying around a USB-powered device of some sort.
 So why not have an always-available supply of extra juice for those Justin Case moment?

 See what I did there?
 Yes, it’s supposed to hurt.

 Justin is very powerful.
 He sports a bulky 11,600 mAh battery, slightly larger than the iPad 3/4’s 11,560 mAh ticker.
 Which means you should be able to fully charge the newer iPad from zero percent, assuming you keep the iPad off.
 Or you can charge the new iPhone 5s just over seven times.

 If your only concern is having a spare charge, then you’d be hard pressed to find something as convenient as the Justin Case.
 There are plenty of more expensive standalone battery packs with less capacity that may save on space, but for $70 there’s nothing that can compare.
 If you want what all iPad cases do aside from basic protection, then keep looking.